Dwight Davis (basketball): Personal

 Davis currently lives in New Hampshire, with his wife Gayle.
 He is the father of four children.

-Davis is the past chair, vice-chair and served on the Board of Directors for the National Basketball Retired Players Association (NBRPA) from 2014 – 2018.
+Davis is the past chair, vice-chair and served on the board of directors for the National Basketball Retired Players Association (NBRPA) from 2014 – 2018.

 In 2007, Davis was appointed by New Hampshire Governor John Lynch to the N.H.
 Workforce Youth Council, and in 2008 he became the chair.
 Davis has been reappointed to the WOIA board by Governors Hassan and Sununu.
 He served as a board member of the Greater Seacoast United Way, and is a current board member of Prospero Health and Cambridge Trust, and President of the Black Heritage Trail of New Hampshire.

-In 2014, Dwight launched the Davis Care Group with his wife.
-They operate Senior Helpers of Southern New Hampshire providing in-home non-medical care.
-In 2016 they were named "Rookie of the Year" by Senior Helpers.
-Since opening their doors they have received many awards on behalf of their team, including the 2018 Business Excellence Award for Healthcare by the New Hampshire Business Review.
-He was named one of the top 200 most influential business leaders in the State of New Hampshire in 2019 and 2021.
-He is a founding member of the BAPOC-NH, a group which is focused on bringing people of color together to advance racial justice and to build intergroup connections and relationships.